supreetsingh10/Animation-in-processing/README.md

 Requisites :
 1. Processing 3
-2. Java 8 and above
+2. Java 8 or above